opedroso/rust-windbg/README.md

 ---------------------------
 ```

-Most likely the reason is that the RELEASE mode optimizations inlined my so the debugger cannot get a good handle where the function begins now.
+Most likely the reason is that the RELEASE mode optimizations inlined my function so the debugger cannot get a good handle where the function begins now.
 I would like to set a breakpoint on that function, so I change my `Cargo.toml` file to have this entry:

 ```